 Bulgaria’s systematic expulsion of refugees and migrants to Turkey without an examination of the individual risk of ill-treatment violates the European Convention on Human Rights.
 This is what the European Court of Human Rights ruled in July 2021.
 The court declared that Bulgaria’s handover of Turkish journalist D back to Turkey was unlawful since the authorities had failed to carry out an assessment of the risk the journalist faced in Turkey and had deprived him of the possibility to challenge the removal.
-Bulgaria was ordered to pay 15.000 euros in compensation to the applicant.
+Bulgaria was ordered to pay 15.000 euros in compensation to the applicant and must propose an action plan to show what measures the State will take to end pushbacks.

 D is a journalist who had worked for the Turkish daily newspaper Zaman and the press agency Cihan, both perceived by the Turkish government as supporting the Gülen movement which was designated a terrorist organization (FETÖ).
 In the wake of an attempted coup in July 2016, D was dismissed and his press accreditation revoked.
 Fearing further reprisals, he boarded a lorry in October 2016, crossed into Bulgaria and was apprehended close to the Romanian border.